Kursula/PredictLite/README.md

 # PredictLite

-PredictLite is a lightweight timeseries data prediction framework that builds on top of popular PyTorch and Pandas frameworks.
+PredictLite is a lightweight timeseries data prediction framework that builds on top of popular PyTorch and Pandas packages.

 ## Features

-PredictLite can perform linear regression and nonlinear (deep neural network) regression using one or more input signals to predict one output signal.
+PredictLite can perform linear regression and nonlinear (deep neural network) regression using one or more input signals to predict one or more output signal.
 Linear regression is implemented as two layer neural network without any nonlinear activations or hidden layers.

 It has basic capabilities for data resampling, NaN/Null value imputation and data preprocessing.
 All such features are built in to minimize the application development effort.